iviviano/Algorithms/Grading/HW2.md

 Problem  1:         10/10
 Problem  2:         10/10
 Problem  3:         10/10 Cool implementation of has-sublist?.
 Please use a letrec for your helper functions in the future :)
-Problem  4:         9/10 This strategy ov
+Problem  4:         9/10 This strategy overcomplicated the delete-sublist? function.
+It failed on the (delete-sublist '(x y z) '(a b x y z c)).
+You
 Problem  5:         -2/10
 Problem  6:         /10
 Problem  7:         -1/10